HackBulgaria/Core-Java-1/3/problems3.md

 *Bonus* implement a unique stack just as before, but using `LinkedList` and an *anonymous implementation*.
 See http://www.programmerinterview.com/index.php/java-questions/java-anonymous-class-example/

+Return your anonymous implementation from a factory method

 ###8###
 Make a mutable class 'Matrix' represeting a NxM (integer) matrix.
 Think good about your constructors, your data.
 Your goal is to make this class as convenient as possible for the person using it.